 According to TopTenRealEstateDeals.com, Pesci sold the mansion in 2019 for £4.8 million ($6.5m), making it the highest-priced sale in the area at the time – not to mention a tidy profit for the Home Alone actor.

-This whimsical Art Deco home on England’s Isle of White is full of magical period features which seem straight out of an Agatha Christie adaptation.
+This whimsical Art Deco home on England’s Isle of Wight is full of magical period features which seem straight out of an Agatha Christie adaptation.
 Indeed, its Airbnb listing boasts that the house has been the site of many murders – hastening to specify that they mean the murder mystery party variety.
 Can you imagine a better venue?

-Capable of sleeping up to 16 guests, with seven bedrooms and six bathrooms, the home is indeed ideally suited to entertaining large house parties, with a spacious lounge, fully equipped kitchen and dining table with seating for 18.
+Capable of sleeping up to 16 guests, with seven bedrooms and six bathrooms, the home is indeed ideally suited to entertaining large house parties, with a spacious lounge, fully equipped kitchen, and dining table with seating for 18.

 Perched on a remote clifftop equally worthy of a Christie novel, the house offers breathtaking views of the spacious garden and the sea below.

-The home is also packed with striking period architectural details, including parquet floors, stained glass windows and Art Deco furnishings throughout.
+The home is also packed with striking period architectural details, including parquet floors, stained glass windows, and Art Deco furnishings throughout.

 We’re just trying not to think that beautiful stained glass window in the master bedroom looks a bit like a 1930s-style target right over the bed…